mishmanners/MishManners/README.md

 ## GitHub Stats

 If you haven't had a chance to check out [GitHub Skyline](https://skyline.github.com/) yet, do it now.
 There's some really awesome things you can output.
+And if you like my A+ stats, then you can make your own by checking out the [GitHub Readme Stats Repo](https://github.com/anuraghazra/github-readme-stats).

 <img src="https://github.com/MishManners/MishManners/blob/master/ezgif-4-5370f601a9b3.gif" width="700">